Gromit-Ryan/Timeblock/README.md

 # Timeblock
-This week we needed to cerate a simple calender application that allowed the user to save events for each hour of the day We needed to save the events to local storage and then get those events from the local storage and set them to the proper blocks when the page is refreshed.
+This week we needed to create a simple calender application that allowed the user to save events for each hour of the day We needed to save the events to local storage and then get those events from the local storage and set them to the proper blocks when the page is refreshed.